ArcanaFramework/fileformats/docs/source/developer.rst

 Custom format patterns
 ----------------------

-While the standard mixin classes should cover 90% of all formats, in the wild-west of scientific data formats you might need to write custom validators.
+While the standard mixin classes should cover the large majority standard formats, in the wild-west of science data formats you are likely to need to design custom validators for your format.
 This is simply done by adding a new property to the class using the `@property` decorator.

 Take for example the `GIS shapefile structure <https://www.earthdatascience.org/courses/earth-analytics/spatial-data-r/shapefile-structure/>`_, it is a file-set consisting of 3 to 6 files differentiated by their extensions.
 To